-The evaluator configured IKEv2 profiles (for AES-CBC-128, AES-CBC-256, AES-GCM-128, AES-GCM-256) on the TOE.
+The evaluator configured IKEv2 profiles for the supported algorithms on each TOE (FTD & FXOS).
 The evaluator then configured a VPN peer with the corresponding algorithms.
 The evaluator confirmed that the TOE could establish a session with each algorithm and that the tunnel successfully established with the selected algorithm.